-If your complaint is not resolved within a set time frame or if you do not agree with your lender's decision, you can lodge a complaint to an external dispute resolution (EDR) scheme with the Financial Ombudsman Service (FOS) or the Credit and Investments Ombudsman (CIO).
-For more information, go to the FOS website or the CIO website.
+If your complaint is not resolved within a set time frame or if you do not agree with your lender's decision, you can lodge the Australian Financial Complaints Authority (AFCA), which is the external dispute resolution (EDR) scheme.

 Requesting a hardship variation is a type of IDR.
 You can contact your lender and ask them to temporarily change your repayment arrangement.
 This is called an application for 'financial hardship', 'hardship variation' or 'hardship notice'.
 You can apply for a hardship variation over the phone or in writing.

 When you apply for a hardship variation, you will need to: